-Increased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.
-An Informational parent meeting, "Heading to High School" is facilitated by the parent liaison at Flat Rock for 8th grade parents to learn class selection processes, such as advanced placement and IB guidelines at Sandy Creek High School (SCHS).
-A SCHS Counselor, IB Coordinator, Math Coordinator, World Language Chair, and the Flat Rock ILT present information.
-8th grade students are later invited to (SCHS) during the school day to familiarize themselves with the school, Career Pathways, and the registration process.
-Counselors from SCHS come to Flat Rock to register students in their high school classes.
-A parent night is held with the 8th grade students and parents at SCHS.
+6. If applicable, describe how the school will An Informational parent meeting, "Heading to High School" is facilitated by implement strategies to facilitate effective the parent liaison at Flat Rock for 8th grade parents to learn class selection transitions for students from middle grades processes, such as advanced placement and IB guidelines at Sandy Creek High to high school and from high school to School (SCHS).
+A SCHS Counselor, IB Coordinator, Math Coordinator, postsecondary education World Language Chair, and the Flat Rock ILT present information.
+8th grade including:Coordination with institutions of students are later invited to (SCHS) during the school day to familiarize higher education, employers, and local themselves with the school, Career Pathways, and the registration process. partners; and Increased student access to Counselors from SCHS come to Flat Rock to register students in their high early college, high school, or dual or school classes.
+A parent night is held with the 8th grade students and parents concurrent enrollment opportunities or at SCHS. career counseling to identify student interest and skills.